 One of the many already waiting shuttle buses brings us down again to the village, where we spend the time to the departure of the train with food and shopping.
 Anyone who wants to go to the station has to walk through a kind of shopping mall with countless stalls, that want to sell beautiful art but also kitsch to the lingering tourists.

 On the train we again get a little snack and the “Devil” dances in front of us in a colorful costume before we get to see a small fashion show by the service staff.

 Meanwhile, it is dark.
 In Ollantaytambo our bus is waiting for us, which takes us in a two-hour drive back to about 3350 m altitude, namely to Cusco.

 But more of this in my next blog.
-A few pictures of it can already be found on Instagram or my Facebook page.
+More pictures and my new activities you´ll find on Pinterest, Instagram or on Facebook .
 As always, I am looking forward to your comment or your “like”!

 Did you miss my post about Urubamba?
 No worries, go this way!